Skoll Foundation: History

+In April 2017, Osberg announced plans to step down from the role of CEO.

 In 2018, Richard Fahey assumed the role of interim president after 14 years of executive leadership at the foundation.
 In February 2019, Donald Gips was appointed as the foundation's CEO.
 Formerly, Gips served as the U.S. Ambassador to the Republic of South Africa.
 In March 2021, the foundation hired Marla Blow as its president and chief operating officer.
 She had formerly served as the senior vice president for social impact in North America for the Mastercard Center for Inclusive Growth.

 The foundation, which moved to its Palo Alto headquarters in 2004, also collaborated closely with the Skoll Global Threats Fund, established in 2009, to address climate change, pandemics, water security, nuclear proliferation, and conflict in the Middle East.
 Some of the fund's initiatives supported by the foundation have included an app, developed in partnership with the Brazilian Ministry of Health, that allowed monitoring of health conditions and potential infection by the Zika virus during the 2016 Olympics; supporting surveillance technologies that identify epidemics at their earliest outbreak; and development of an online tool that will help policymakers identify global water risk and food security hot spots.

 The foundation began funding research into pandemic preparedness and prevention in 2009.
 Simultaneously, the organization funded research into climate change water scarcity, nuclear weapons and conflict in the Middle East; it called this its Global Threats Fund.
 Previously, the foundation partnered with Google's philanthropic arm, Google.org to fund Nathan Wolfe's 2008 research into cross-species transmission amongst Cameroonian bushmeat hunters.
 In 2018 the fund created Ending Pandemics, a non-profit spun out from its research into pandemic detection and rapid response.

 Skoll increased the foundation's 2020 grant to $200 million to respond to the pandemic's economic, health and social impact.
 The African Field Epidemiology Network, a group that works with Africa Centres for Disease Control and Prevention were the foundation's first COVID-related grantees.
 The foundation also gave sixty-four past and current Skoll grantees $50,000 in emergency funding during this period.